particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 }
 ```

-This is same data you'd see if you subscribed to your [event stream](/reference/api/#events)
+This is same data you'd see if you subscribed to your [event stream](/reference/api/#events).

-These properties will all be strings except for published_at, which is an ISO8601 date formatted string, which tends to be in the form YYYY-MM-DDTHH:mm:ssZ
+These properties will all be strings except for `published_at`, which is an ISO8601 date formatted string, which tends to be in the form `YYYY-MM-DDTHH:mm:ssZ`.

 ## Templates